Treedent/rt_pages_tree_icons/Documentation/Introduction/Index.rst

 .. important::

-   This extension only works with TYPO3 V7.6.X
+   This extension only works with TYPO3 from V7.6.X to V8.5.X

 .. _screenshots: